Skip to main content

 What public court records show

-Public federal court records list Chicago Transit Authority as an employer in 83 employment matters between 2003 and 2026.
+Public federal court records list Chicago Transit Authority as an employer in 77 distinct federal employment cases between 2003 and 2026.

-Of the 33 matters with a recorded outcome, the most common were: 18 ended in a ruling for the employer, 6 were sent back to a lower court, 4 were dismissed, and 3 had a mixed result.
+Of the 38 trusted published opinions analyzed, the most common outcomes were: 22 ended in a ruling for the employer, 5 had a mixed result, 5 were sent back to a lower court, and 4 were dismissed.

-The most common claims on record were Retaliation, Wrongful Termination, and Discrimination.
+The most common claims on record were Retaliation, Discrimination, and Failure To Accommodate.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.